linsaneinthemembrane/mariopartyds/rail-riders/README.md

 ### Demo Video
-[![Mario Party DS Rail Riders Demo](https://img.youtube.com/vi/IVxGimlQ3eY/maxresdefault.jpg)](https://youtu.be/IVxGimlQ3eY) Here is a quick demo, unfortunately, running both the recording software and vscode hurt the performance, but running on it's own I got the high score of 999.9m.
+[![Mario Party DS Rail Riders Demo](https://img.youtube.com/vi/IVxGimlQ3eY/maxresdefault.jpg)](https://youtu.be/IVxGimlQ3eY) Here is a quick demo; unfortunately, running both the recording software and vscode hurt the performance, but running on its own, I got the highest score of 999.9m.

 ## Features